Azure/azure-sdk-for-cpp/doc/BatchOperations.md

 Note that a working example of this pattern can be found [on GitHub](https://github.com/LarryOsterman/azure-sdk-for-cpp/tree/larryo/batchprototype).

+> NOTE:
+> The following are the required elements of this pattern:
+>
+> 1. The `DeferredResponse<T>` type with a public GetResponse() method;
+> 1. A `CreateBatchFactory()` method on the client class and
+> 1. A `SubmitBatch()` method on the client class which takes a BatchFactory object as a parameter.
+>     1. The SubmitBatch() throws all network layer exceptions,
+>     1. The GetResponse() method throws any exceptions returned by the service.

+Everything else below describes a possible implementation of the pattern.
+It is understood that adjustments to the implementation may have to be made to meet the implementation details of service client implementations.

 There are three major components of this design: